 NEW ZEALAND CULINARY JOURNEY

 The New Zealand Culinary Journey was created to give students a taste of life in the world of a professional chef.
-Organised by the New Zealand Culinary Development Trust, and supported by the Hospitality Training Trust, this event provides students with the chance to meet some of New Zealand's top chefs, ask questions and watch them at work.
+Organised by the New Zealand Culinary Development Trust, and supported by the Hospitality Training Trust, this event provides students the chance to meet some of New Zealand's top chefs, ask questions and watch them at work.
 Students also get the opportunity to take a tour of one of SkyCity's many busy kitchens, taste some of the best food in the country, and talk to food and hospitality professionals to get real insight into this challenging and satisfying profession.

 The morning was hosted by Chef Steve Roberts at Moffat, where students enjoyed a cooked breakfast and tour/education of commercial kitchen equipment.

-Following breakfast, students gained valuable insight into two Bidfood productions sites - Meat Processing and Prepared Produce.
+Following breakfast, students gained valuable insight into two Bidfood production sites - Meat Processing and Prepared Produce.
 Students witnessed first hand how fruit, vegetables and meat is processed by Bidfood staff and state of the art machinery.